ramintheredmn/automateDocking/README.md

 each dock_* folder should contain r.gpf r.glg r.dpf l.pdbgt r.pdbqt

-if you saved the files mentioned above with another name change that part of the main.py
+if you saved the files mentioned above with another names change the corresponding parts of the main.py

 this script will run autogrid at first to produce map files in each folder then runs the autodock